LucasAlfare/FLTimer/core/src/main/kotlin/lucasalfare/fltimer/core/data/persistence/README.md

 - `[0xaa, 0xbb, 0xcc, 0xdd]`.

 # Parsing files
-After getting the above specification should parse (read) and/or write files should be easy.
+After getting the above specification parse (read) and/or write files should be easy.

 The application data architecture is built in a encapsulated way.
 This means that the data is not placed in static fields of even accessible through object instances.
 Instead, they are managed based